uphold/docs/_authentication.md

 ### Use case

 Web/Mobile application that implement a user-facing web interface, to provide custom functionality for multiple Uphold users.
-This Auth-flow is usually used by Partners looking to integrate with Uphold API.
+This Auth-flow is used by Partners looking to integrate with Uphold API.

 [Uphold javascript web application authentication sample](https://github.com/uphold/rest-api-examples/rest-api/javascript/authentication/web-application-flow)